trisct/Software-Tutorials/cvcgtools/GAPS/0_installation.md

 make mesa -j8
 ```

 __Known issue__: When compiling with gcc, the error might appear that `GLAPI does not name a type`.
-In this case, go to `/usr/include/GL` and open `osmesa.h` in an editor and change all `GLAPI` preceeding function dfinitions to `extern`.
+In this case, go to `/usr/include/GL` and open `osmesa.h` in an editor and change all `GLAPI` preceeding function definitions to `extern`.